haskell/haskell-ide-engine/README.md

 - VS Code: These settings will show up in the settings window
 - LanguageClient-neovim: Create this file in `$projectdir/.vim/settings.json` or set `g:LanguageClient_settingsPath`

-## Explicit Configuration
+## Project Configuration

-**For a full explanation of possible configuration, we refer to [hie-bios/README](https://github.com/mpickering/hie-bios/blob/master/README.md).**
+**For a full explanation of possible configurations, refer to [hie-bios/README](https://github.com/mpickering/hie-bios/blob/master/README.md).**

+HIE will attempt to automatically detect your project configuration and set up the environment for GHC.

-The user can place a `hie.yaml` file in the root of the workspace which describes how to setup the environment.
-For example, to explicitly state that you want to use `stack` then the configuration file would look like:
+However, you can also place a `hie.yaml` file in the root of the workspace to **explicitly** describe how to setup the environment.
+For example, to state that you want to use `stack` then the configuration file would look like:

 ```yaml
 cradle: {stack}